Tuvan throat singing: Overview

 In Tuvan throat singing, the performer hums a fundamental pitch and—simultaneously—manipulates the overtones that belong to that fundamental pitch, creating a melody.
 The history of Tuvan throat singing reaches far back.
-Many male herders can throat sing, but women have begun to practice the technique as well.
+Many male herders can throat sing, but women have begun to practice throat singing as well.
 The popularity of throat singing among Tuvans seems to have arisen as a result of geographic location and culture.
 The open landscape of Tuva allows for the sounds to carry a great distance.
 Ethnomusicologists studying throat singing in these areas mark khoomei as an integral part in the ancient pastoral animism still practiced today.
 Often, singers travel far into the countryside looking for the right river, or go up to the steppes of the mountainside to create the proper environment for throat singing.

 The animistic world view of this region identifies the spirituality of objects in nature, not just in their shape or location, but in their sound as well.

 Ordinarily, melodies are created by isolating the 6th, 7th, 8th, 9th, 10th, 12th and 13th partial in accordance with the harmonic series.
 Thus, if the fundamental frequency were C3, the overtones would be G5, B♭5, C6, D6, E6, G6, A6.
 However, it is possible to reach as low as the 2nd and also way above the 16th.
 The fundamental pitch is typically around E and G below middle C, and this affects the range of partials the singer can reach, with higher partials more easily reached on lower notes, and vice versa.

 An illustration of the harmonic series in musical notation.
 The numbers above the harmonic indicate the number of cents difference from equal temperament (rounded to the nearest cent).
 Blue notes are flat and red notes are sharp.

 The people of Tuva have a wide range of throat singing vocalizations, and were the pioneers of six pitch harmonics.
 There are several different classification schemes for Tuvan throat singing.
 In one, the three basic styles are khoomei, kargyraa and sygyt, while the sub-styles include borbangnadyr, chylandyk, dumchuktaar, ezengileer and kanzyp.
 In another, there are five basic styles: khoomei, sygyt, kargyraa, borbangnadyr and ezengileer.
 The substyles include chylandyk, despeng borbang, opei khoomei, buga khoomei, kanzyp, khovu kargyraazy, kozhagar kargyraazy, dag kargyraazy, Oidupaa kargyraazy, uyangylaar, damyraktaar, kishteer, serlennedyr and byrlannadyr.
 These schemes all use Tuvan terminology.

+Styles and techniques

 Khorekteer

 Khorekteer refers to the "chest voice".
 This is the voice that throat singers use when using khoomei, kargyraa, or any other harmonic-inducing style.
 The term can also be used to refer to all styles of Tuvan throat singing, much like khoomei.
 It can also refer to the feeling of chest resonance or pressure that one experiences when throat singing.
 Khorekteer is often used as a launching pad into the khoomei, sygyt, or kargyraa styles of throat singing.

 Ethnomusicologist Zoya Kyrgys, on the other hand, defines the term khorekteer as a designation for all Tuvan throat singing.